Protecting Your Business Name

 - If you have copied an existing trade mark and we were not instructed to do a trade mark search.

-- If you are involved in a contractual dispute, or matters where a contract is in force.
+- If you are involved in a contractual dispute, or matters where a contract is, or was, in force.

-- If you are involved in a conflict with previous business partners, employees or employers or any other business related conflict.
+- If you are involved in a conflict with previous business partners, employees, employers or franchisees, or any other business related conflict.

 - If you are involved in a conflict between relatives.